 The improvement and stabilization of WASA's financial position since it began operations in October 1996 and its success in achieving bond rating upgrades has been in large part due to the annual development of and adherence to a ten year strategic financial plan.
 The ten year financial plan serves as one of management's key tools to monitor progress in meeting financial goals and to proactively address future financial and operational issues.
 During FY 2001, WASA has met or exceeded the goals set by Board policy and the FY 2000 - 2009 ten year plan.
-This budget includes WASA's fifth comprehensive ten year financial plan, covering FY 2001 - 2010.
+This budget includes WASA's fifth comprehensive ten year financial plan, covering FY 2001 - 2010, which was adopted by the Board in January 2002.